-Just like the charred tones of a French Roast are often used to hide the flavor of poor quality beans, flavored coffees often serve the same purpose.
-Companies can take beans that are either close to expiration, of an undesirable variety, or have other defects that would adversely affect flavor, and by over-roasting them or adding in synthetic flavoring, they can make them more “marketable.”
+Just like the charred tones of a French roast are often used to hide the flavor of poor quality beans, flavored coffees often serve the same purpose.
+Companies may take beans close to expiration, of an undesirable variety, or have other defects that would adversely affect flavor and make them more “marketable” by over-roasting them or adding in synthetic flavors.

-Unfortunately, that means that you, the consumer, are getting a worse product.
-Also, low quality beans are generally cheap beans, bought from the unsustainable and exploitative supply chains we discuss below.
-So it’s a lose-lose situation for everyone except the middle-men.
+Unfortunately, that means that you, the consumer, are getting a mediocre product.
+Also, low-quality beans are generally cheap beans bought from the unsustainable and exploitative supply chains we discuss below.
+So, it’s a lose-lose situation for everyone except the middle-men.

-You may notice that many flavored coffees out these are priced surprisingly low.
-While this might initially seem exciting for you as a consumer, it actually isn’t a good sign for anyone.
+You may notice that many flavored coffees out there have a surprisingly affordable price.
+While this might initially seem exciting for you as a consumer, it isn’t a good sign for anyone.

-Extremely low coffee prices are a problem for everyone asa it generally means that farmers are not earning enough money from their crops.
-This not only results in poverty-related issues within the farming communities such as lack of education and healthcare, but it also means that there is no chance to get a better product.
+Extremely low coffee prices are a problem for everyone, as it generally means that farmers are not earning enough money for their crops.
+This not only results in poverty-related issues within the farming communities — think lack of education and healthcare — but it also means there is no chance to get a better product.

-In a white paper called Hunger in the Coffeelands the Specialty Coffee Association of America (SCAA) explains that, each year, 63% of coffee-growing households in Central America experience food insecurity and malnourishment.
+In a white paper called Hunger in the Coffeelands, the Specialty Coffee Association of America (SCAA) explains that each year, 63 percent of coffee-growing households in Central and South America experience food insecurity and malnourishment.
 That statistic has a lot to do with the low price of coffee.

-When it comes to coffee, higher prices tend to come with harder to grow but higher quality coffee plants as well as better growing conditions and more sustainable practices.
-A farm can’t get fair trade certified without money to pay for the certification.
+When it comes to coffee, higher prices tend to go with harder-to-grow but higher quality coffee plants, better growing conditions, and more sustainable practices.
+A farm can’t get Fair Trade certified without money to pay for the certification.

-Basically, flavored coffee can hide the flavor of low-quality beans enough to keep selling them to consumers, and practices that perpetuate the exploitative side of the coffee industry probably are the best ones to invest your money into.
+Flavored coffee can hide the flavor of low-quality beans enough to keep selling them to consumers, and practices that perpetuate the exploitative side of the coffee industry probably aren’t the best ones in which to invest your money.